paprikka/obsidian-eleventy/src/notes/Abusing and reviewing Obsidian Publish.md

 I have fairly specific needs, experience, and biases: I've been building authoring and publishing tools for more than a decade, with clients ranging from a) me, to b) small indie publishers to c) large publishing enterprises.
 Even Storienteer was a publishing platform in a sense, although with 6 degrees of freedom and (possibly) commute required to navigate the content instead of scrolling, but I digress.
 The point is – I really like this stuff and, for better or worse, **I have opinions™**!

 Then, I love playing with the Web Platform, either experimenting or just messing with simple HTML templates and CSS.
-It's one of my favourite forms of expression, it's my LEGOs! (<span style="color: red">How I learned to love the web and stopped worrying about Javascript Fatigue</span>)
+It's one of my favourite forms of expression, it's my LEGOs! ([How I learned to love the web and stopped worrying about Javascript Fatigue](<../How I learned to love the web and stopped worrying about Javascript Fatigue>))

 I also publish my content in several places, using a variety of technologies, from markdown, to plain HTML, to Next.js (examples: this site, sonnet.io, potato.horse, most of the mini-app/games and articles on sonnet.io/projects).